Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 If your BagaWork app is running on a website that does not support storing the app's state on the user's computer, then each time the user starts the app, it will use a new empty state.
 An example of such a website is this website (bagawork.com). bagawork.com is hosted on GitHub Pages, and therefor it can't function as an app hosting server, so it can only be used to quickly share apps for testing/debugging.
 Apps running on such websites can't remember information between runs.

-If your BagaWork app on the other hand is running on a website that does support storing the app's state on the user's computer (e.g. using the web browser's Web Storage functionality), then each time the app loads a page, the state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of using a new empty state.
+If your BagaWork app on the other hand is running on a website that does support storing the app's state on the user's computer (e.g. using the web browser's Web Storage functionality), then each time the app loads a page, its state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of using a new empty state.
 An example of such a website is bagaland.com.
+Try running an app hosted there, and you can see this in action.

 Valid values